 She's been on the throne for 67 years, but what is the secret to Queen Elizabeth II's good health?
 Could it be her daily glass of Champagne?

-Most people retire in their mid-60s, after 50+ years spent working, yet Queen Elizabeth II is a 95-year-old woman who has been a reigning monarch for 67 years.
+Most people retire in their mid-60s, after 50+ years spent working, yet Queen Elizabeth II is a 93-year-old woman who has been a reigning monarch for 67 years.
 So how does she stay healthy?

-Well, according to the Queen's cousin Margaret Rhodes, HRH likes to have glass of Champagne with her evening meal.
-While we don't know what brand she prefers, it's likely to be one of the eight brands who have a Royal Warrant, including Bollinger, Lanson, Moet & Chandon, Veuve Cliquot, Laurent Perrier, Krug.
+Well, according to the Queen's cousin Margaret Rhodes, HRH likes to have a glass of Champagne with her evening meal.
+While we don't know what brand she prefers, it's likely to be one of the eight brands that have a Royal Warrant, including Bollinger, Lanson, Moet & Chandon, Veuve Cliquot, Laurent Perrier, Krug.

-The Queen is also partial to a tipped at lunch time too, according to her former chef Darren McGrady, who says Her Majesty enjoys a gin and Dubonnet (a sweet wine based aperitif) with a slice of lemon and a "lot of ice" shortly before lunch.
+The Queen is also partial to a tipped at lunchtime too, according to her former chef Darren McGrady, who says Her Majesty enjoys a gin and Dubonnet (a sweet wine-based aperitif) with a slice of lemon and a "lot of ice" shortly before lunch.